Love and…Business?

 At the same time, I had started reading Design Love In: How to Unleash the Most Powerful Force in Business by Marcus Buckingham.
 Its premise is that experiences drive behaviors, and behaviors drive outcomes.

 Leaders can deliberately design how work is experienced: How a candidate is treated in the recruiting process, whether hired or not.
 How someone is welcomed and set up to succeed on their first day.
 How a manager listens and supports work progression in a 1:1.
-These experiences matter.
+Even how an employee exits the company—with clarity, respect, and support.

 I’m finding both confirmation and inspiration in this book and practical applications that will build on my coaching and corporate client work.